zx80/flask-simple-auth/README.md

   the claimed login is coldly trusted…

-I have considered [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth) obviously, which provides many options, but I do not want to force their per-route-only model and explicit classes but rather rely on mandatory request hooks and have everything managed from the configuration file to easily switch between schemes, without impact on the application code.
+I have considered [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth) obviously, which provides many options, but cannot be easily configured to change the authentication methods.
+In constrast, this module performs can authentication before any request is performed and user code is executed.
+It also adds a convenient management of request parameters.

 Note that this is intended for a REST API implementation serving a remote application.
 It does not make much sense to "login" and "logout"